 This doesn’t mean, however, that Filipinos will be vague and cryptic when speaking with customers.
 They’ll follow the script and even go off-script until they can end the conversation calmly.

 Because they grew up listening to Billboard-topping music and watching Hollywood movies and TV shows, Filipinos are more than familiar with American culture and can discern what your customers are talking about when conversing with them over the phone or through email and chat.

 #5 Filipinos are willing to go above and beyond the work, they’re doing to satisfy the customer.

 Many articles written about Filipinos working as customer service agents praise their willingness to work overtime to finish a task or change their schedule to accommodate others.

 At first glance, this may be attributed to pakikisama or the value that Filipinos place on maintaining good interpersonal relations with their coworkers.
 But, to sacrifice one’s personal time in exchange for paid time at work is an easy decision to make.

-It's not just the extra pay that appeals to Filipino outsourcing workers.
-It's also the satisfaction of helping somebody and achieving a goal that drives them to go the extra mile at work.
+It’s not just the extra pay that appeals to Filipino customer service reps.
+The satisfaction of helping somebody and achieving a goal also drives them to go the extra mile at work.

-Some of these cultural traits and values may paint Filipinos as submissive and docile, but they are far from doormats.
+Some of these cultural traits and values may paint Filipinos as submissive and docile, but that’s far from the truth.
 Filipinos have a strong sense of dignity and integrity.
 They take pride in their work.
-They'll finish the job and do it well, but they will not be easily bowed by the emotional labor they're providing.
+They finish the job and do it well.
+But, they are not easily bowed by the emotional labor they provide.